Farouk4S/Farouk4S/README.md

 ### Hi there... 👋 I am Farouk Shittu

 I am a Data Analyst keen about solving problems for businesses.
-My frame of mind is to be key in delivering a business growth targets and to enjoy collaborating with like minds on shared goals.  s
+My frame of mind is to be key in delivering business's growth targets and to enjoy collaborating with like minds on shared goals.

 Here is a little more about me: